 The assumption of constant p is made for convenience and it is likely unrealistic.
-For example, during a political risk event, p is very high due to the crisis.
-The crisis does not last forever and p falls over time.
 This is especially true in situations of current political unrest in a particular country.
 When there is a crisis, the current probability of political risk is quite high, but it should be expected to decrease over time as the crisis passes (see Bekaert and Hodrick (2011) and Anshuman, Martin, and Titman (2011)).
 One way to deal with this, is to assume that the political risk probability decreases at a constant multiplicative decay rate, λ .
 Hence, the time profile for political risk probabilities is p, λp , $\lambda^2 p$, $\lambda^3 p$, etc.